 Main Routes from Vietnam to Cambodia

-The main routes between Vietnam and Cambodia are from Ho Chi Minh City in Vietnam to Phnom Penh in Cambodia, Siem Reap, Sihanoukville, or Battambang.
+The main routes between Vietnam and Cambodia are from Ho Chi Minh City in Vietnam to the Cambodian cities of Phnom Penh.
+Siem Reap, Sihanoukville, or Battambang.
 The other prime routes are from Can Tho in the Vietnam Delta to Phnom Penh, or from Phu Quoc to Phnom Penh or Siem Reap.
 (Our guide on what to do in Siem Reap is here).

 Here are the main options for transport for those routes.